Jeremy J. Lewis: Career

 During the 1980s and early 1990s as founder of Amazon Studios, Lewis oversaw a number of notable albums and singles that were recorded at the recording studios.
-This included albums such as This Is the Sea by The Waterboys, which included the single "The Whole of the Moon", which won an Ivor Novello award.
-Also recorded at the studios was Ocean Rain by Echo and The Bunnymen and Meat Is Murder by The Smiths.
-During this period at Amazon, Lewis had 20 Double Platinum, Platinum, Gold and Silver albums for records to show for his work, and 3 Ampex Gold Reel Awards.
+This included albums such as This Is the Sea (1985) by the Waterboys, which included the single "The Whole of the Moon", which won an Ivor Novello Award.
+Also recorded at the studios were the albums Ocean Rain (1984) by Echo & the Bunnymen and Meat Is Murder (1985) by the Smiths.
+During this period at Amazon, Lewis had 20 double platinum, platinum, gold and silver albums for records to show for his work, and 3 Ampex Gold Reel Awards.
 Lewis worked closely with a number of record producers who worked for a number of years at Amazon Studios.
 These record producers included Gil Norton, Ken Nelson and Ian Broudie.

 In order to keep the studio going in the 1990s, he moved the studio to a more desirable location in Liverpool city centre.
-In 1992, Lewis' major investor took over controlling interest in the company, which was deemed a coup by Keith Andrews.
-Following Lewis' involvement and construction of Parr Street Studios, it went on to win two separate Grammy Awards under a name change to Parr Street Studios.
+In 1992, Lewis's major investor took over controlling interest in the company, which was deemed a coup by Keith Andrews.
+Following Lewis's involvement and construction of Parr Street Studios, it went on to win two separate Grammy Awards under a name change to Parr Street Studios.

 Lewis moved into the dot com industry in the mid-1990s and launched a number of successful companies, including Netscan UK.
 In April 2013 Lewis set up Jeremy J Lewis Guitars.
 This is a new concept series of one piece guitars (no bolted on neck) using proprietary all titanium hardware.
 In 2017, Lewis was granted a patent for the unique titanium Atlantic bridge used on the guitars.
 The new JJL guitars are currently the most expensive electric production guitars sold in the World today.
 JJL Guitars Ltd now has two new models, the Atlanta and the Vecta together with a new series of guitar stands, the first of which is the JJL air-stand Falcon.

 Parr Street Studios

-Lewis and his business partner, Tony Smith, were responsible for the contraction of the Parr Street Studios in Liverpool, United Kingdom.
-The 20,000 sq ft complex consisted of 4 studios, a restaurant, a bar, a hotel and 8 offices for commercial use.
-The property was completed in 1992 and after Lewis left his role with the studio, it was later sold for £1.9 million in 2012.
+Lewis and his business partner, Tony Smith, were responsible for the contraction of the Parr Street Studios in Liverpool.
+The 20,000 sq ft complex consisted of four studios, a restaurant, a bar, a hotel and eight offices for commercial use.
+The property was completed in 1992 and, after Lewis left his role with the studio, it was later sold for £1.9 million in 2012.